 On the Dartmoor section walkers will encounter Bronze Age hut circles, standing stones and rows; extensive tin-working evidence dating from medieval times; herds of free-living ponies, wooded valleys and sparkling rivers, small stone-walled fields and attractive hamlets.

 The route doesn’t have to be walked in one go and can be split into a number of great day walks.
 You can see the different sections here on the Two Moors Way website.
 It’s also not particularly challenging in terms of terrain, but there are a couple of tricky stretches – such as from Ivybridge to Scoriton on Dartmoor, across largely unsigned moorland.

 There are some stages lacking in places to buy food and drink, with limited accommodation (especially in Mid Devon), so it’s important to plan your trip properly.
-We’ve listed some Dartmoor accommodation for you to choose from on the Dartmoor sections here!
+We’ve plenty of accommodation for you to choose from on the Dartmoor sections here!

 The South West’s National Parks